News & Media

 Answer: Not exactly.
 A typical appraisal contingency can be added to the contract using Addendum F Appraisal Contingency, which allows the buyer to get an appraisal up until a negotiated deadline.
 If the appraisal is lower than the amount specified in the addendum, the buyer has the option to cancel the contract penalty free.
 Or, if the buyer is satisfied with the low appraisal, then the buyer can move forward to closing despite the low appraisal.

-The appraisal portion of the financing contingency hinges on the lenders’s satisfaction with the appraisal, if one is require.
+The appraisal portion of the financing contingency hinges on the lenders’s satisfaction with the appraisal, if one is requires.
 The contract states it is contingent upon the “Buyer's mortgage broker or lender having received an appraisal or alternative valuation of the Property satisfactory to lender, if either is required by lender, which is sufficient to meet the terms required for lender to provide Financing for Buyer and proceed to Closing (‘Appraisal’).”

 Note the loan approval deadline is critical to this analysis.
 If the loan approval deadline is looming, here are a few scenarios and what they mean to the buyer: